RidhimaSharma1/Classification/README.md

 # Classification
-**HR analytics uses employee data to improve talent management and business outcome.**
+**1. HR analytics uses employee data to improve talent management and business outcome.**

 In this python script, Analytics Vidhya Jobathon dataset has been used to predict the attrition of employees.
 In this script we have used classification technique to predict if an employee is likely to leave the company.<br/>